adrienharnay/ssr-starter-pack/README.md

 #### What do we want here?

 On the client, we want code splitting with async chunk loading, so that the client only downloads chunks which are essentials for the current view.
-On the server, we want only one bundle, but while rendering we will store the chunks that would have been loaded on the client.
+On the server, we want only one bundle, but when rendering we will store the names of the chunks that will later be needed on the client.

 This is done with these two HOCs: